-A reservoir with innovations that make sense.
+A reservoir with innovations that make sense, but durability could be a big issue.
 The main advantage is the three-dimensional shape of the reservoir, which allows it to easily fill and dry out.
 Other plus factors include a fold-away hook to hang it up, an easy-to-use open/shut valve, a sturdy hang hook (if you use it with a Gregory pack), and a baffle to prevent water from sloshing.
-With or without a Gregory pack, this reservoir should be competing for your hydration needs.
+With or without a Gregory pack, this reservoir should have been a worthy competitor for your hydration needs.

 - 3D shaping